Nigeria: 1999–present

 Ahead of the general election of 2015, a merger of the biggest opposition parties in Nigeria – the Action Congress of Nigeria, the Congress for Progressive Change, the All Nigeria Peoples Party, a faction of the All Progressives Grand Alliance and the new PDP (a faction of serving governors of the ruling People's Democratic Party) – formed the All Progressives Congress led by current president Bola Ahmed Tinubu.
 At the time, it was the most expensive election ever to be held on the African continent (being surpassed only by the elections of 2019 and 2023).
 The new mega-opposition party chose as their candidate for the election former military dictator Muhammadu Buhari.
 Buhari's campaign in 2015 was popular and built around his image as a staunch anti-corruption fighter—he won the election by over two million votes.
 Observers generally praised the election as being fair.
 The election marked the first time an incumbent president had lost re-election in Nigeria.
-In the 2019 presidential election, Buhari was re-elected.
+Insecurity heightened drastically under Buhari with banditry, insurgency and separatist agitations increasingly widespread.
+The economy also experienced two recessions and global oil shocks as a result of the COVID-19 pandemic.
+Buhari was reelected in the 2019 presidential election; he died two years after leaving office.

 Four major candidates, amongst other less popular candidates, vied for the presidency in the 2023 presidential election.
 For the first time since the return of democracy, no former military ruler ran for president, marking a strengthening of democracy and faith in the multiparty constitution.
 The election also saw the rise of metonymic supporters of the new candidates, the Obidient movement of Peter Obi, previously governor of Anambra State, widely appealed to young, urban voters and has his core base in the Southeast; and the Kwankwassiya of Rabiu Kwankwaso, former governor of Kano State in the Northwest.

-Bola Tinubu, of the ruling party, won the disputed election with 36.61% of the vote, but both runners-up claimed victory and litigation is ongoing in an election tribunal.
-Bola Tinubu's inauguration was held on 29 May 2023.
-Widespread kidnapping in Nigeria continued.
-On 29 May 2024, Tinubu signed into law an act reinstating Nigeria, We Hail Thee—the country's national anthem from 1960 to 1978—as the official anthem, replacing Arise, O Compatriots.
+Bola Tinubu of the ruling party won the disputed election with 36.61% of the vote, though both runners-up claimed victory and litigation continued in an election tribunal.
+Tinubu was inaugurated on 29 May 2023.
+His government faced ongoing domestic challenges, including widespread kidnapping in Nigeria.
+On 29 May 2024, Tinubu signed a law reinstating Nigeria, We Hail Thee, the national anthem from 1960 to 1978, replacing Arise, O Compatriots.
+The United States carried out a strike against Islamic State militants in northwest Nigeria on 25 December 2025 at the request of Tinubu's government, marking the first foreign military intervention in post-independence Nigeria.
+U.S. President Donald Trump stated the strike was to protect against alleged violence against Christians in the north.